Metalama//Conceptual documentation/Verifying architecture/Extending the validation API

 Metalama's true strength lies not in its pre-made features but in its ability to let you create custom rules for validating the codebase against your architecture.

-In this article, we will show how to extend the Metalama.Extensions.Architecture package.
+In this article, we will demonstrate how to extend the Metalama.Extensions.Architecture package.
 This package is open source.
-To better understand the indications given in this article, you can study its source code.
+For a better understanding of the instructions provided in this article, you can study its source code.

 Extending usage verification with custom predicates

-Before we create rules from scratch, it's good to know that some of the existing rules can be extended.
-In Verifying usage of a class, member, or namespace, you have learned how to use methods like CanOnlyBeUsedFrom or CannotBeUsedFrom.
-These methods require a predicate parameter, which determine from which scope the declaration can or cannot be referenced.
+Before creating rules from scratch, it's worth noting that some of the existing rules can be extended.
+In Verifying usage of a class, member, or namespace, you learned how to use methods like CanOnlyBeUsedFrom or CannotBeUsedFrom.
+These methods require a predicate parameter, which determines from which scope the declaration can or cannot be referenced.
 Examples of predicates are CurrentNamespace, NamespaceOf of the ReferencePredicateExtensions class.
 The role of predicates is to determine whether a given code reference should report a warning.

-To implement a new predicate, follow the following steps:
+To implement a new predicate, follow these steps:

 1. Create a new class and derive it from ReferencePredicate.
 We recommend making this class internal.